Selvaticus/algorithms-and-data-structures/README.md

 # What is this

-This is my output as I followed alont the *Javascripts Algorithms and Data Structures* udemy class.
+This is my output as I followed along the **Javascripts Algorithms and Data Structures** udemy class.

 This repo contains my implementations of the data structures and algortithms presented in class, as well as the exercices presented in the class for practice.